ZimmSebas/HaskDice/README.md

 haskdice test.hkd
 ```

-Or you can call the interactive mode, using the flag "-i"
+Or you can call the interactive mode, using the flag -i

 ```
 haskdice -i